 - When do we turn in our timing chips?

-Each member of the relay team must turn in your timing chips at the finish line.
+Participants must turn in their timing chips at the finish line.

 Swimming Team Member

-The swimming relay team member will cross the timing mat before the race starts to activate their teams timing chips, then they will proceed to complete the swim portion of the race and cross the timing mat when exiting the water to get an official swim time, then proceed to the Swim-Bike transition (T1) to make a physical tag “High Five” with the Biking Team Member.
-When the Swimming Team Member is finished, be sure NOT TO CROSS TIMING MATS for the rest of the race.
+The swimming relay team member will cross the timing mat before the race starts to activate their teams timing chips, then they will proceed to complete the swim portion of the race and cross the timing mat when exiting the water to get an official swim time, then proceed to the RT1 (Relay Team Transition Area) to pass their timing chip to their team member.

 Biking Team Member